MananJMehta/Self-navigating-Car/README.md

      And then use git clone command as above.

 3) After cloning the repository on your machine you'll see all directories and files.
-    - In this repository you won't see anything other then README because you are initally in master branch.
-    - Use git branch to see the list or branches in this repository.
+    - Use git branch to get the list of branches.
     - Use git checkout <branch name> to jump to other branch.
     - If you use ls command now then you'll see the directories in that branch.

-  REMEMBER:
-    - Every branch has data of all other branches created before it itself was created.
-    - In our case Master was created first then Embedded and then Android.
-    - So if you use ls command in master you'll see only README, if in Embedded branch then 5 modules + README, and in Android you'll see Android application code + 5 modules + README.

 4) Read, edit it and make some changes in related files while working on project.
 After this you have to upload the changes on remote repository.